Kymelios/C_language_projects/Trees implementation/README.md

 1. depthCounter() - In this function we find the maximum depth of left and right subtree, then we compare their depths to determine if one is deeper than the other.
 2. isBinaryTreePerfect() - In this function, we check if all leaf nodes of the tree are located on the same level.
 If any of them are at a different level, then it is not a perfect binary tree.

+## complete_binary_tree.c

+1. amountOfNodes() - Similar to the depth counter, here we sum up the total number of nodes by recursively adding the counts from left and right subtrees and then adding +1 for the current node to get the exact amout of nodes.
+2. isBinaryTreeComplete() -  In this function, we check if the tree fills from left-to-right order.
+If any node is not located in this order (for example, nodes are placed like 1, 2, 3, and you add another node at position 5 while position 4 is empty), the tree won't be complete because it doesn't follow the left-to-right filling rule.